All Episodes

 So follow Mays.

-Um, if you're on X, that one's a no-brainer.
+If you're on X, that one's a no-brainer.

 You will be glad you did.

-That uh apparently there's something called a holding charge, which I didn't know was a thing, a holding charge.
+That apparently there's something called a holding charge, which I didn't know was a thing, a holding charge.

-So it sounds like my my best explanation of that, uh, I'm no lawyer, but it looks like uh if you need to get in under the statute of limitations, and you don't have all your ducks in order and you don't have your full case, uh, that you could put in a charge just to you know put your stake in the ground, make sure you didn't um time out the you know, the statute of limitations.
+I'm no lawyer, but it looks like if you need to get in under the statute of limitations and you don't have all your ducks in order and you don't have your full case, that you could put in a charge just to put your stake in the ground, make sure you didn't time out the statute of limitations.

-So um Catherine is saying that what this might turn into is a much more detailed, complex, much bigger case, and that uh you can't judge it from the initial holding charge if it's a holding charge.
+So Catherine is saying that what this might turn into is a much more detailed, complex, much bigger case, and that you can't judge it from the initial holding charge if it's a holding charge.

 So we don't know that for sure.

-But uh Catherine says she sees a pattern.
+But Catherine says she sees a pattern.

 So this would be a pattern that she recognizes.